Featured Articles

-In this tutorial, we are going to show you how you can access your RAID-based NAS drives and get data off before formatting, resetting, or re-configuring the NAS configuration.
+In this tutorial, we will show you how to access your RAID-based NAS drives and get data off before formatting, resetting, or re-configuring the RAID in NAS configuration.

 NAS Data Recovery Software Free Download

-NAS, while a reliable solution for expanding storage space, can also have data problems.
-If you cannot access data stored on the NAS, delete data on the NAS by mistake, format the NAS disk, or lose data due to a virus attack, you can try special NAS data recovery software.
+If you cannot access data stored on the NAS, delete data on the NAS by mistake, format the NAS disk, or lose data due to a virus attack, you can try special NAS recovery software.

-EaseUS NAS data recovery software is one of the top-notch data recovery software that provides various file recovery services, including emptied Recycle Bin recovery, formatted hard drive recovery, lost partition recovery, deleted file recovery, NAS and cloud data recovery, and more.
+EaseUS Data Recovery Wizard Pro is a top-notch data recovery software that provides various file recovery services, including Recycle Bin recovery, RAID recovery, QNAP Recovery, formatted hard drive recovery, deleted file recovery, and more.

 Highlights of EaseUS NAS data recovery software are as follows.